revgizmo/zoomstudentengagement_cursor/scripts/real_world_testing/test_reports/phase1_analysis_report.md

 ## Executive Summary

-Phase 1 of the Issue #160 deep-dive plan has been completed successfully.
-The analysis tested all 4 critical name matching scenarios across different privacy levels and documented the actual user experience.
+Phase 1 of the Issue #160 deep-dive plan has been completed successfully with enhanced testing.
+The analysis tested all 4 critical name matching scenarios across different privacy levels, documented the actual user experience, and included a complete user workflow test.
 The key finding is that the privacy-first approach works as designed but requires manual intervention for all unmatched names.
+The complete workflow test revealed that proper name mapping leads to successful analysis.

 ## Test Scenarios Analyzed